zhoukaigo/docling-serve/docs/usage.md

 - `abort_on_error` (bool): If enabled, abort on error.
 Defaults to false.
 - `return_as_file` (boo): If enabled, return the output as a file.
 Defaults to false.
 - `do_table_structure` (bool): If enabled, the table structure will be extracted.
 Defaults to true.
+- `do_code_enrichment` (bool): If enabled, perform OCR code enrichment.
+Defaults to false.
+- `do_formula_enrichment` (bool): If enabled, perform formula OCR, return LaTeX code.
+Defaults to false.
+- `do_picture_classification` (bool): If enabled, classify pictures in documents.
+Defaults to false.
+- `do_picture_description` (bool): If enabled, describe pictures in documents.
+Defaults to false.
+- `picture_description_local` (dict): Options for running a local vision-language model in the picture description.
+The parameters refer to a model hosted on Hugging Face.
+This parameter is mutually exclusive with picture_description_api.
+- `picture_description_api` (dict): API details for using a vision-language model in the picture description.
+This parameter is mutually exclusive with picture_description_local.
 - `include_images` (bool): If enabled, images will be extracted from the document.
-Defaults to true.
+Defaults to false.
 - `images_scale` (float): Scale factor for images.
 Defaults to 2.0.

 ## Convert endpoints